ericoporto/ags-manual-wiki/OOProgramming.md

 ### Static attributes

-Using an attribute will actually allow you to simulate define static properties within a struct.
+Using an attribute will actually allow you to simulate defining static properties within a struct.

     struct Some